 b.
 The Argentine Federal Revenue Service ("AFIP") served the subsidiary CIMECO with a notice challenging its income tax assessment for fiscal years 2000, 2001 and 2002.
-In such notice, the AFIP challenged mainly the deduction of interest and exchange differences in the tax returns filed for those years.
+In such notice, the AFIP challenged mainly the deduction of interest and exchange differences in the tax returns filed for those Signed for identification purposes See our report dated March 9, 2018 years.
 If AFIP's position prevails, CIMECO's maximum contingency as of December 31, 2017 would amount to approximately Ps.
 12.3 million for taxes and Ps.
 47.1 million for interest.